Parimala6/Vitis-AI_based_binary_classification/README.md

-# KV260 based eye state detection using Vitis-AI
+# Eye state detection using Vitis-AI
-## Vitis-AI version - 1.3.0
+## Vitis-AI version - 1.4.0
+## Tested on KV260

+For the detailed guide on how to run the code refer to - https://www.hackster.io/Parimala6